Henry Woodruff: Early life

 He was born the son of Samuel V. Woodruff, a wealthy New York businessman, and first appeared on stage at nine in the 1879 juvenile company of H.M.S.
 Pinafore.
 He acted with Daniel E. Bandmann and Adelaide Neilson.
 He later attended Harvard University and after graduating returned to acting.

 Career

 In 1893, Woodruff was in the first U.S. presentation of Brandon Thomas's Charley's Aunt, playing the part of Charley Wykeham.
 Over time he showed his range in Shakespeare, musical comedy, drama and farces.
 He appeared on stage with Julia Marlowe, William Collier Sr. and Amelia Bingham.
+In 1901 he created the role Edward Warden in the original production of Clyde Fitch's The Climbers at the Bijou Theatre.
 In 1902 he was in the cast of Mary of Magdala with Mrs. Fiske and Rose Eytinge.
 In 1906 he scored a huge personal hit on Broadway in Brown of Harvard.
 Woodruff had attended Harvard and the play was filmed several times.

 In 1915, Woodruff appeared in two silent films, A Man and His Mate and The Beckoning Flame, the latter apparently survives in the Library of Congress.